Signatures of interfacial topological chiral modes via RKKY exchange interaction in Dirac and Weyl systems: Summary and Conclusions

-\textit{\textbf{{Summary and Conclusions:-}{ }}} To summarize, in this article, we have identified the emergence of ICM in IS broken graphene (2D) and WSM (3D).
+{ To summarize, in this article, we have identified the emergence of ICM in IS broken graphene (2D) and WSM (3D).
 We also explore the chiral bound states mediated RKKY exchange interaction between two magnetic impurities placed in them.
 The two magnetic impurities are localised inside a DW separating the two regions with oppositely signed IS breaking semenov mass term in graphene and momentum shifting in WSM.
 We model the DW by a hyperbolic potential well.
 Most interestingly, in the undoped case ($\mu=0$), we have found clear signatures of the ICM ($E_{n=0}$) of the gapped graphene and WSM in the RKKY exchange interaction due to their dominating contributions compared to the other bound states ($E_{n \neq 0}$) of the QW localised within the interfacial region.
 For any condensed matter system, it is always challenging task to isolate surface states from the bulk states.
 In our case, the unique ICM are completely separated from the bulk due to the finite size of the QW engineered in both, graphene and WSM.

+In recent times, a few proposals have been put forwarded to extract the contributions of the Fermi arcs which appear across the interface between the WSM and vacuum via RKKY exchange interaction\,\cite{PhysRevB.101.085419,duan2018indirect}.
+The contributions of the bulk states are inevitably present in those studies when the impurities are located at two opposite surfaces.
+On the contrary, in our case, the RKKY exchange interaction is separated from the bulk states, bearing the contributions of only the ICM confined inside the DW.

 From the practical point of view, TRS and IS broken WSM can be realized in $\rm TaAs, TaP$\,\cite{ScienceWSMExp1,ScienceWSMExp2}.
-Magnetic adatoms (Fe, Co etc) can be implanted in materials to induce magnetic moments in them\,\cite{PhysRevLett.101.137206}.
-Then RKKY exchange interaction can be measured via spin-dependent scanning tunnelling spectroscopy\,\cite{ScienceRKKYExp,zhou2010strength} to identify the signature of ICM close to $\mu=0$.
+Magnetic adatoms (Fe, Co etc.) can be implanted in materials to induce magnetic moments in them\,\cite{PhysRevLett.101.137206}.
+An atomically precise map of the magnetic coupling between individual adatoms in pairs can be revealed in terms of spin-resolved differential conductivity following the investigation by Zhou \etal on the RKKY interaction by depositing Co adatoms on Pt ($111$) surface\,\cite{zhou2010strength}.
+They extracted the out-of-plane components of the time-averaged magnetization, both in absence and presence of external magnetic field, to find the interaction strength.
+For our model, the RKKY exchange interaction strength $J_{ex}$ can also be measured in the similar way after successfully depositing adatoms on graphene and/or WSM.
+The distance dependent behavior of $J_{ex}$ can be found by maintaining different distances between the two impurities.
+Spin-dependent scanning tunnelling spectroscopy\,\cite{ScienceRKKYExp,zhou2010strength} can be used to measure $dI/dV$ to identify the signature of ICM close to $\mu=0$. \acknowledgments{} We acknowledge A. A. Zyuzin for helpful discussions.
+S.F.I. acknowledges the financial support from { Academy of Finland} Grant No. 308339.
+P.D. acknowledges financial support from the { Knut and Alice Wallenberg Foundation} through the { Wallenberg Academy Fellows program} awarded to Annica M. Black-Schaffer.